How a Stroke Transformed Jill Bolte Taylor’s Life

 Experiencing profound change can alter how life is viewed, emphasizing connection, gratitude, and compassion.
 Focusing on what remains rather than what is lost can lead to a deeper understanding of life’s meaning.

-The Strength of Support
+Strength of Connection

 What type of brain event did she experience, and how does it differ from other types?